 So while of course this is still a CD Projekt open-world RPG, with all the expected trappings like exploration, dialogue, skills, and so on, it's also a shooter, in first person.

 Cyberpunk 2077's "hardcore mode" will turn off the UI

 Like The Witcher 3, Cyberpunk 2077 will have difficulty modes aimed at players of all experience levels.
 "The most fun one I think will be the Hardcore setting where we turn off the UI ...
 And that will be a real challenge for a lot of players," Cyberpunk 2077 UI coordinator Alvin Liu told WCCFtech.
 It sounds like Liu is talking about the HUD and any on-screen button prompts, as we doubt that even a hardcore mode would turn off ALL the game's user interface down to its menus.

 On the flip side, there will also be easier settings for players who are excited about the story of Cyberpunk 2077 but may be less experienced playing shooters.
 "We even have weapons for that," Liu says.
 "If you recall from last year’s demo, we had a weapon called the smart gun, which helps you aim.
 The bullets were much slower and usually a bit weaker.
 But if your aiming isn’t your forte, you can always pick up the smart gun."

 Cyberpunk 2077 character creation

-Yep.
-During the demo we got a quick peak of the character creation screen, which starts with choosing your sex.
+During the 2018 demo we got a quick peak of the character creation screen, which starts with choosing your sex.
 From there, you can customize hair, tattoos, and clothing.
 It doesn't look like you can change your character's bone structure, though—no deep menu of facial feature sliders here.

 However you customize your character, you're still one specific person: V. Not 'Vee.'
 Just V. You're a mercenary, and that's most of what we know so far.